3odeh/Calculator/README.md

 ## Installation

-To install and run the Mathematical Calculator App on your local machine, follow these steps:
+To install and run the Calculator App on your local machine, follow these steps:

 1. Clone the repository to your local machine.
 2. Open the project in an Android development environment (e.g., Android Studio).